angietd94/mbo-tracker/README.md

 8. **Session Management**: Secure session handling with Flask-Login.

-## 🤝 Contributing
+## 🤝 Contributing?

-Contributions is _not_ welcome, sorry...!
+Contributions are _not_ welcome, sorry...!
 This is an internal project :)

 ## 🙏 Acknowledgements